 - www.CreateSpace.com (POD service attached to Amazon website).
 Their free publication service includes an ISBN and a book page at www.Amazon.com.
 Free covers are available, and there’s a wonderful gallery of pictures you can use at no charge.
-You can opt to pay extra for formatting, editing, and other services.
+They’ll even publish your book as a Kindle e-book, free.
+You can also opt to pay extra for formatting, editing, and other services.

 - www.Amazon.com (popular online bookseller) publishes books in Kindle format free (the author provides a formatted file).
 Free publicity through their Author Central service.